You may assume that the air you breathe, the products you use, and the water that you drink are all safe; this is a reasonable assumption.

 While it is true that workers in the above manufacturing and production industries are indeed at an increased risk of exposure, exposure can occur in other ways, too.

 To be sure, companies and industrial firms that use ethylene oxide in production may emit this toxin into the air, contaminating the air for surrounding persons and communities.
-In fact, a report published by the Environmental Protection Agency in 2018 identified 109 census tracts nationwide that are at an increased risk of cancer due to airborne toxin exposure of ethylene oxide.
+Without these upcoming EPA protocols in place to protect workers and nearby residents from exposure, many more people will continue to get sick.

 Connection Between Ethylene Oxide, Cancer, & Other Adverse Health Events

-The same OSHA publication that is cited above states that potentially adverse health events of ethylene oxide exposure include:
+According to the EPA and the same OSHA publication that is cited above potentially adverse health events of ethylene oxide exposure include:

 • Eye pain;